-9 (U) Also pursuant to reporting requirements proscribed by the USA FREEDOM Act (see 50 U.S.C. § 1873(b)(2)(B)), the 2015 Transparency Report provided the "estimated number of queries concerning a known U.S. person used to retrieve the unminimized noncontents [(i.e. metadata)] information obtained under Section 702" (emphasis added) for the entire calendar year of 2015.
-On May 2, 2017, the DNI publicly released ODNI's fourth such statistical transparency report, which provided these statistics pertaining to calendar year 2016.
+&lt;sup>12 (U) Also pursuant to reporting requirements proscribed by the USA FREEDOM Act (see 50 U.S.C. § 1873(b)(2)(B)), the 2016 Transparency Report provided the "estimated number of queries concerning a known United States person used to retrieve the unminimized noncontents (i.e. metadata) information obtained under Section 702" (emphasis added) for the entire calendar year of 2016.

-10 (U) If NSA had no prior knowledge of the target's travel to the United States and, upon learning of the target's travel, immediately "detasked" (i.e. stopped collection against) the target's facility, as is required by NSA's targeting procedures, then the collection while the target was in the United States would not be considered a compliance incident under NSA's targeting procedures, although the collection would generally be subject to purge under the applicable minimization procedures.
-The joint oversight team carefully considers and, where appropriate, obtains additional facts regarding every reported detasking decision to ensure that NSA's collection and detasking complied with its targeting and minimization procedures.
+&lt;sup>13 (U) If NSA had no prior knowledge of the target's travel to the United States and, upon learning of the target's travel, immediately "detasked" (i.e. stopped collection against) the target's facility as is required by NSA's targeting procedures, the collection while the target was in the United States would not be considered a compliance incident under NSA's targeting procedures, although the collection would generally be subject to purge under the applicable minimization procedures.
+The joint oversight team carefully considers, and where appropriate, obtains additional facts regarding every reported detasking decision to ensure that NSA's collection and detasking complied with its targeting and minimization procedures.